yutanoma/research-website-template/README.md

 1. In your repository settings, ensure the repository name matches `[your-github-username].github.io` if you want it to be your main GitHub Pages site.

-????

 2. Push your changes to the main branch.
-The GitHub Action will automatically build and deploy your site to the `gh-pages` branch.

-3. In your repository settings, under "Pages", select the `gh-pages` branch as the source and save.
+3. Go to the GitHub page for your repository and go to `Settings` then `Pages`.
+If you set Source to be `GitHub Actions`, it should suggest you a build script for Next.js.

+4. Commit the build script and see things building.

 Your site should now be live at `https://[your-github-username].github.io/`.